Every lender in Australia offers fixed-rate loans, but only a few allow you to fix them when building your home.

 - Interest only: Repayments can be minimised during construction and converted to principal and interest repayments for the remainder of the loan term.

-In all cases, you must be using a licensed builder, your building must be approved by council and the lender must obtain a satisfactory on completion valuation.
+Note: In all cases, you must be using a licensed builder, the council must approve your building, and the lender must obtain a satisfactory on-completion valuation.

-First home buyer / Home loans: 95% of the land value plus the cost of construction.
+- First home buyer / Owner-Occupier Home loans: 95% of the land value plus the cost of construction.

-Investor / Investment loans:95% of the land value plus the cost of construction.
+- Investment loans:95% of the land value plus the construction cost.

-Renovation loans: 95% of the current house value plus demolition costs plus the cost of construction.
+- Renovation loans: 95% of the current house value, demolition costs, plus the cost of construction.

-You can choose to build using a variable rate loan and then when construction is complete you can lodge a variation request to fix your interest rate.
+You can choose to build using a variable-rate loan, and then when the construction is complete, you can lodge a variation request to fix your interest rate.

-The problem with this approach is that if interest rates change while you are building then you will need to accept the new rate.
+The problem with this approach is that if interest rates change while you build, you will need to accept the new rate.
 This option best suits a low-doc or bad credit construction loan applicant.

 Please call us on 1300 889 743 or enquire online to talk to a specialist mortgage broker who knows which lenders offer construction loans with fixed rates and to discuss which fixed term is more appropriate for you.